halvisg/Master_thesis_VANET_testbed/README.md

 ```console
 foo@bar:~$ sudo apt-get install sumo sumo-tools sumo-doc
 ```
-Note: You may have to add the SUMO repository before installing the packages:
+**Note**: If this does not work, you may have to add the SUMO repository before installing the packages, with the commands below.
+The try to install again.

 ```console
 foo@bar:~$ sudo add-apt-repository ppa:sumo/stable